Noon47714/printf/README.md

-this is our ptintf project
+this is our printf project
 Isra Hatim
 Noon Hatim